Fertility Treatments

 FET cycles are much simpler than fresh cycles, as ovulation induction, egg collection and fertilisation are not required.

-Over 98% of vitrified embryos will survive the freezing process and be suitable for transfer when warmed.
+Over 98% of vitrified embryos will survive the freezing process and be suitable for transfer when thawed.

 Surgical Sperm Retrieval (SSR)